Machine Learning Decoding of Circuit-Level Noise for Bivariate Bicycle Codes: Methods

 A diagram of the model we use is shown in Figure~\ref{fig:model-arch2}.
 Here, we provide an overview of the model and defer some of the details to appendix~\ref{sec:model-arch-deta}.
 The model consists of two blocks, an encoder block \(\mathsf{E}\) and a decoder block \(\mathsf{D}\) (where we use ``encoder'' and ``decoder'' in the sense of the standard transformer architecture, not in the sense of QEC).
 For each round of syndrome measurement in the circuit, we will perform one iteration both the encoder and decoder blocks.

-The encoder block takes in one input, which is the sum of a learned embedding of the detector outcomes from a round of syndrome measurement and the output of the previous iteration of the encoder block.
+The encoder block takes in one input, which is the sum of a learned embedding \footnote{An \emph{embedding} refers either to a mapping from some high dimensional input space, such as the space of possible detector outcomes, to some usually lower dimensional output space such as \(\mathbb{R}^n\), or a specific output of such a mapping.} of the detector outcomes from a round of syndrome measurement and the output of the previous iteration of the encoder block.
 We pick the output space of the embedding function to be the same size as the input and output spaces of the encoder block.
 We represent the action of the encoder block for syndrome measurement round \(j\) as

 where \(\text{emb}(\mathbf{d}^{(j)})\) is a learned embedding of the detector outcomes from round \(j\), and \(\mathbf{M}^{(j-1)}\) is the output of the previous application of the encoder block.
 We include a positional encoding in the \(\text{emb}\) function.
 For the first round, we take \(\mathbf{M}^{{0}}\) to be the learned embedding of all trivial detector outcomes.
 Intuitively, our goal will be for the encoder to produce some learned representation \(\mathbf{M}^{(j)}\) that will encode the information of the detector outcomes from round \(j\), as well as detector outcomes from previous rounds.
 The encoder block is implemented as multiple rounds of masked self-attention and feedforward layers, as depicted in Figure~\ref{fig:model-arch2}.